 She is the co-author, along with Dr. Richard Jackson of the Joslin Diabetes Center, of Know Your Numbers, Outlive Your Diabetes — a unique motivational guide to the 5 key medical tests that everyone with diabetes should have and monitor regularly.

-Amy lives just outside San Francisco, CA, with her husband, three plucky daughters, and a calico cat.
+Amy lives on the fringes of San Francisco, CA, with her husband, three daughters, and a calico cat.

 Contact Amy about speaking engagements, or other project work here.